 Bringing vintage documentation back to life

-How can you find, without digging for 30 minutes, the exact syntax of a
+How do you find, without 30 minutes of searching, the exact syntax of a 6809 assembly routine?

-Or that obscure trick to compile a C program on the MO5?
+Or that obscure trick for compiling a C program on the MO5?

-That is exactly why I launched retrocomputing-ai.cloud: a RAG server (Retrieval-Augmented Generation) designed to help bring machines back to life… by making them programmable again.
+That’s exactly why I built retrocomputing-ai.cloud: a RAG (Retrieval-Augmented Generation) server designed to help bring these machines back to life — by making them programmable again.

 My approach: a very focused development assistant

-For now, I am deliberately focusing on a single playground: 👉 the Thomson MO5
+For now, I’m deliberately focusing on one playground: 👉 the Thomson MO5

-…the information becomes scattered, sometimes contradictory, and often difficult to track down.
+…information becomes scattered, sometimes contradictory, and often hard to find.

-And let’s be honest: I have an MO5 right here… that helps 😄
+And let’s be honest: I have a MO5 sitting right here… that helps 😄

 The idea is simple: